hyperledger-solang/solang/docs/running.rst

   solang new \-\-target solana my_project

-A solang project is a directory in which there is one or more solidity files, next to a ``solang.toml`` file where the compilation options are defined.
+A solang project is a directory in which there are one or more solidity files and a ``solang.toml`` file where the compilation options are defined.
 Given these two components, a user can run ``solang compile`` in a similar fashion as ``cargo build``.

 The ``solang new`` command creates a new solang project with an example `flipper <https://github.com/hyperledger/solang/blob/main/examples/solana/flipper.sol>`_ contract,